xy-241/CS-Notes/content/AWS/Compute/ECS/ECS Exec.md

 --service-name <SERVICE_NAME> \
 --desired-count 1
 ```
+- Based on what I know, there isn't a way to enable ECS EXEC from the GUI console
 ## Get into ECS Container
 ---
 ### Install Session Manager Plugin for AWS Cli